TraceStream2022/TraceStream/index.md

 ### Raw Dataset

-Raw dataset can be found [here](https://github.com/TraceStream2022/TraceStream/tree/master/data)
+Raw dataset of TrainTicket system can be found [here](https://github.com/TraceStream2022/TraceStream/tree/master/data/trainticket)

-### Processed Graph Data
+### Processed Data

+Processed data based on the above raw dataset can be found [here](https://github.com/TraceStream2022/TraceStream/tree/master/data)

 ### Result

+All the experimental results can be found [here](https://github.com/TraceStream2022/TraceStream/tree/master/results)

+### About Source Code

+All source code will be made public after the paper is published